 NGRREC’s REU program, “Wetland Science in a Modern World,” focuses on a modern integrative approach to studying wetlands using recent technological and theoretical developments with a goal of unifying wetland science across scales.

-The program will deepen student's understand of wetland ecosystems while advancing STEM skills, scientific literacy and ability to think critically about environmental issues.
+The program will deepen a student's understanding of wetland ecosystems while advancing STEM skills, scientific literacy and ability to think critically about environmental issues.

 NGRREC has a range of research labs students will have the opportunity to work in, which house equipment such as water analytics, climate chambers, aquarium arrays, and more.

-Students will also gain experience in science communication to the public, through involvement in NGRREC's community outreach STREAM series.
+Students will also gain experience in science communication with the public through involvement in NGRREC's community outreach STREAM series.

-Students will spend 10-weeks in the program, during which they will work closely with their assigned mentor(s) and other members of their research team on a variety of lab and field-based research projects.
-An overall goal of this program is to provide students with hands-on experiences in multiple scientific disciplines.
+Students will spend 10 weeks in the program, during which they will work closely with their assigned mentor(s) and other members of their research team on a variety of lab and field-based research projects.
+The overall goal of this program is to provide students with hands-on experiences in multiple scientific disciplines.

-During the first week, students will be introduced to the REU program, NGRREC and wetland science in a modern world.
+During the first week, students will be introduced to their mentors and research team, the REU program, NGRREC and wetland science in a modern world.

 Weekly activities include lectures focusing on current theory and practices of wetland science, as well as professional development workshops in scientific communication, manuscript preparation, career panel, research poster development and discussion of environmental racism and diversity, equity, accessibility and inclusivity in STEM.

-Throughout the program, students will have the opportunity to attend events to foster relationships between students and members of the NGRREC community including BBQ's and a variety of activities (e.g. canoe trip on the Mississippi River, Cardinals baseball game, etc.).
-Inters will also visit local field sites to experience different aquatic, floodplain and upland habitats of the Illinois and Mississippi Rivers.
+Throughout the program, students will have the opportunity to attend events to foster relationships between students and members of the NGRREC community, including BBQs and a variety of activities (e.g., trips on the Mississippi River, to local museums, to the St. Louis Zoo, etc.).
+Interns will also visit local field sites to experience different aquatic, floodplain and upland habitats of the Illinois and Mississippi Rivers.

 Students will be matched with one or two NGRREC scientists who, together with their research team, will provide guidance and support on a research project throughout the 10-week program.
-Students are matched with mentors based on a list of specific research topics that they select during their application process.
-Our program's goal is to provide students with hands-on experience in multiple scientific disciplines.
-Note: the program director will attempt to accommodate these rankings but cannot promise each student will get their top ranked selection.
+Students are matched with mentors based on a list of specific research topics they select during their application process.
+Our program goal is to provide students with hands-on experience in multiple scientific disciplines.
+Note: the program director will attempt to accommodate these rankings but cannot promise each student will get their top-ranked selection.